abilicious/Data-Engineering/README.md

   ![3](https://user-images.githubusercontent.com/114578618/196768663-e3ba642c-7ee4-43c0-967b-62237b7f5062.png)

     This speaks about two tables with multiple references to each other.
-Example: on a "Product Order" Database, An 'Order Table' can have single order with more than one product on the 'Product Table' and also a single Product on the 'Product Table'can appear on many orders on the 'Orders Table'
+Example: on a "Product Order" Database.
+An 'Order Table' can have single order with more than one product on the 'Product Table' and also a single Product on the 'Product Table'can appear on many orders on the 'Orders Table'

 ✔️ Normalisation - Apply normalisation rules